 Pacific island country Kiribati holds presidential election

-Voting started at 7 a.m. local time and will close at 6 p.m. local time, according to the country's Ministry of Culture and Internal Affairs.
+Voting started at 7 a.m. local time (1900 GMT Thursday) and were to close at 6 p.m. local time (0600 GMT), Xinhua news agency reported quoting the country's Ministry of Culture and Internal Affairs.

-Voters will elect a new President between three candidates: Maamau, Bautaake Beia, and Kaotitaake Kokoria.
-All of them were from the ruling Tobwaan Kiribati Party when they were chosen by members of the Parliament in September, Xinhua news agency reported.
+Voters will elect a new president between three candidates: Maamau, Bautaake Beia, and Kaotitaake Kokoria.
+All of them were from the ruling Tobwaan Kiribati Party when they were chosen by members of the parliament in September.

 Maamau won his first presidential term in March 2016 and was re-elected in June 2020.